Peru's accidental president fails to quell violent protests

 The new president is having to negotiate the crisis with no base of support.

-Talking, they don’t want.
-And they see differences between Castillo and Boluarte despite their similar backgrounds.

-Castillo draped himself with symbols of Peru’s rural, Indigenous areas.
-He wore ponchos and sandals made of rubber.
-A traditional hat was practically glued to him.

-Not only does Boluarte wear none of that, she has for years lived in Lima — Peru’s capital that is in the eyes of rural communities a symbol of rich and conservative politicians.
+But unlike Castillo, who wore ponchos, a traditional hat and rubber sandals that embody Peru’s countryside, Boluarte has for years lived in Lima — a symbol of rich and conservative politicians in the eyes of rural communities.

-Castillo’s loyalists saw her stand by his side for most of his 17-month administration.
-They hugged and shook hands at public events.
-She once even said she would quit if Castillo should be impeached.
+For analysts, it’s a Peruvian version of the sort of identity politics that has swept across so many other parts of the world in recent years.

 “They see this as repudiation of who they are,” said Cynthia McClintock, a political science professor at George Washington University who has studied Peru extensively.
 “But if you asked them three months ago: ‘Is Castillo doing a good job?’, a lot of those folks would have said: ’No, he isn’t doing a good job.’”